-Ruth Ormston is a part-time City solicitor, and a regular practitioner of mindfulness.
+Ruth Ormston is a part-time City solicitor, and a listed mindfulness teacher.

-I've undertaken training with Bangor University Centre for Mindfulness Research and Practice (Teacher training level 1, group work and mindfulness inquiry) and regularly engage in CPD and supervision, as well as attending meditation courses and retreats to develop and sustain my own practice.
-I follow the mindfulness Good Practice Guidelines and am listed on the UK Network of Mindfulness Teachers, which lists teachers who have been assessed as demonstrating that they meet the Good Practice Guidelines (i.e. being suitably trained, committed to continuous professional development, holding appropriate insurance, and receiving supervision for their teaching).
+I've undertaken training with Bangor University Centre for Mindfulness Research and Practice (Teacher training level 1, group work and mindfulness inquiry, Teacher Training level 2) and regularly engage in CPD and supervision, as well as attending regular mindfulness courses and retreats to develop and sustain my own practice.
+I follow the mindfulness Good Practice Guidelines.

 I am listed on the UK Network of Mindfulness Teachers, which lists teachers who have been assessed as demonstrating that they meet the Good Practice Guidelines by being suitably trained, committed to continuous professional development, holding appropriate insurance, and receiving supervision for their teaching.

 I have run a number mindfulness in the workplace taster sessions, workshops and courses, as well as presenting at conferences.
 I ran mindfulness sessions at Rethink Mental Illness' National Members' Day in 2015 and 2016, and a mindfulness session at the Pathfinder Teaching School Alliance mental health conference in 2017.
 I also opened a London borough World Mental Health Day event in October 2017 with a mindfulness talk and short practice.

 I run regular courses for the public, including the 8-week evidence-based stress reduction course.
 I also aim to run shorter courses and taster sessions throughout the year.
 If you would like further details please visit the classes page.